olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 That certainly is not incomprehensible.
 It is mysterious in its depth of grace, but it is a thing that a child can understand.
 Do you want me to tell you what is difficult?
 It is not the simple Bible presentation of the death of Christ, but the manifold modern effort to get rid of that simple presentation of the Cross in the interests of human pride.

 The modern liberals pour out the vials of their scorn upon the Bible presentation of the Cross of Christ.
-They speak of it with disgust as involving a “trick” .ended to placate an “alienated God.”
+They speak of it with disgust as involving a “trick” intend to placate an “alienated God.”
 Thus they pour out their scorn upon a thing so holy that in the presence of it the Christian heart melts in gratitude too deep for words.

 People talk about Christian experience.
 My friends, where can Christian experience be found if not at the Cross of Christ, at that blessed place where a man knows that in a great mystery the guilt of his sin was taken by the Holy One, and borne instead of him on the Cross?